bwallrich/stricto/README.md

-# Stricto
+# stricto

-Strict Dict with schema validation embedded
+Strict json structure with schema validation

+The way to use is very simple, see [Quickstart](#quickstart) for a basic setup.

+The main difference with [jsonschema](https://github.com/python-jsonschema/jsonschema) is that the schema is directly in types of data.
+You don't have to *validate* them.

 ## Installation